torrust/torrust-index-frontend/docs/development_guide.md

 ```

 You need to enable the Cors layer with the permissive option setting the environment variable `TORRUST_INDEX_API_CORS_PERMISSIVE` to `true`.

-Please refer to the [Index documentation][index] for more information.

 ## Run the Index GUI